 Location: Da Nang Cathedral

-Can’t get through the crowds at Tan Dinh Church in Ho Chi Minh City?
-Worry not, there’s another lovely pink church for your Instagram in Da Nang.
 The cathedral was built during the French occupation of Vietnam, adopting the Gothic style with a soft pink facade.
 There are many photogenic spots around the cathedral, but this place is quite off-the-beaten-path in Da Nang, so spending around 15 minutes to half an hour here would be sufficient.

-Dining at Da Nang’s Local Markets
+Dine at Da Nang’s Local Markets

-If you want to truly see what the locals eat, then remember to make detours from high-end restaurants to local markets that are more off-the-beaten-path in Da Nang.
+If you want to see what the locals eat truly, remember to make detours from high-end restaurants to local markets that are more off-the-beaten-path in Da Nang.
 A name to quickly put on your list is Bac My An Market.
 The market locates near the Marble Mountain and the way here is quite straightforward; therefore, you can note this place down for a cheap, fun lunch.
 The market offers a variety of Central Vietnam dishes such as Bun Mam Nem, Banh Can, Banh Xeo, etc. And don’t forget to wash down everything with a creamy glass of avocado ice cream at Kem Bo Co Van stall.

 Explore Hai Van Pass